2020PB/police-brutality/reports/Ohio.md

 Additional footage shows a street medic patching a wound in the back of a protestor.
 The description of this footage states that police were aiming at the crowd.

-tags: medic, rubber-bullets, shoot, protestor
+tags: medic, rubber-bullet, shoot, protestor

 id: oh-cleveland-3